Halokavod/alx-system_engineering-devops/0x00-shell_basics/README.md

 11.This script list all files from different directories 12.This script reads a file named iamfile
-13.This script creates a symbolic link name _ls_
+13.This script creates a symbolic link name _ls_ 14.This script copies all html files to the parent directory